 The Trust Project has helped to standardize the information, structure it for the public to easily find, and make it available for search engines to read.

-The “Behind the Story” button will lead to more information about who reported, edited, fact-checked and copy-edited the story, as well as statements in some cases about why the Center pursued the project and how it conducted the investigation.
-Notices of any corrections will also be posted here.
+On some stories, we publish “Behind the Story” pieces, which share more information about who reported, edited, fact-checked and copy-edited the story, as well as insights into why Wisconsin Watch pursued the project and how it conducted the investigation.

-In incorporating the Trust Indicators, the Center joins more than 120 news sites around the world that are displaying the first digital transparency standard for news that helps people easily recognize the ingredients in trustworthy journalism — much like nutritional labels.
+In incorporating the Trust Indicators, Wisconsin Watch joins more than 120 news sites around the world that are displaying the first digital transparency standard for news that helps people easily recognize the ingredients in trustworthy journalism — much like nutritional labels.
 Two studies have found that the Trust Indicators help increase readers’ trust in news sites and the journalists who produce the work.

 The Indicators also are embedded in the article and site code — providing the first standardized technical language offering information about participating sites.
 Partners in the technology sector including Google, Bing, Facebook, Nuzzel, PEN America and NewsGuard will use the Indicators to surface, display or better label journalism on their platforms.

 The Trust Project was founded by award-winning journalist Sally Lehrman and is hosted by Santa Clara University’s Markkula Center for Applied Ethics.
 It is funded by Craig Newmark Philanthropies, Google, the John S. and James L. Knight Foundation, the Democracy Fund and the Markkula Foundation.